snac-cooperative/technical-docs/Specifications/Resource Relation.md

 2) The 041$a, if it exists may have a subfield with a language code.
 There may be multiple 041$a fields, or there may be multiple 3 letter language codes in a single 041$a.
 Daniel's document is unclear about how many language codes to use.
 He says it is repeatable, but then refers to language as "it" in the singular.
-He seems to intend that we look at a 041 subfields for 3 letter language codes.
+He seems to intend that we look at all 041 subfields for 3 letter language codes.

 3) The 300 extent data which is human readable information about the size/extent of the archival materials